 Jitter can be a major problem for VoIP, Spearline helps provide the solution.

-Have you ever had a jumbled up conversation, where you and your friend are saying two completely different things, crossing over and having the most incoherent discussion?
-A little bit frustrating, isn’t it?
+Have you ever had a jumbled-up phone conversation, where you and your friend are saying two completely different things, crossing over and having the most incoherent discussion?
+Generally, bad audio quality can be a little bit frustrating, can’t it?

 This is a widespread problem when it comes to calls online.
-Pieces of conversation getting mixed up, coming through in parts like a bad game of scrabble, can easily frustrate a customer, impacting the quality of the interaction.
+Conversation elements mix oddly.
+Indeed, they come through in parts like a bad game of scrabble.
+All of this can easily frustrate a customer, impacting the quality of the interaction.

 This issue is a common cause of poor VoIP conversations.
-This can then adversely affect business growth in terms of the cost of the calls, customer satisfaction, and staff churn.
+Significantly, this can adversely affect business growth in terms of the cost of the calls, customer satisfaction, and staff churn.

 What is VoIP?

 Voice over Internet Protocol (VoIP) allows individuals to make calls over the internet.
-A great solution for most businesses, VoIP telephone systems allows more flexibility than ever before.
+A great solution for most businesses, VoIP telephone systems allow more flexibility than ever before.

 Providing feature-filled telephony service at a fraction of the standard company telephony price, VoIP can be highly effective.
-Part of what makes VoIP so effective, however, can also be the cause of bad service quality.
-Since VoIP relies on an internet connection, the service is prone to delays and hiccups if your internet connection is not up to the assignment.
+However, part of what makes VoIP so effective can also be the cause of bad service quality.
+VoIP relies on an internet connection.
+Consequently, the service is prone to delays and hiccups if your internet connection is not up to the assignment.

-Because VoIP services are still dependent on internet connections, interruptions caused by latency cannot be eliminated entirely.
-The dreaded JITTER is the largest of which.
+Because VoIP services are still dependent on internet connections, eliminating latency and its impact is not possible.
+The dreaded jitter is the largest of which.

 In telecommunications, jitter further refers to the variation in the latency/time delay of packets carrying voice or video data over a communications channel.

-To put it in layman’s terms, jitter is when the information arrives out of order at the recipient’s line — they won’t be obtained in the same order in which they are sent.
+To put it in layman’s terms, jitter occurs when the information arrives out of order at the recipient’s line.
+Specifically, information packets arrive in a different order from when they were sent.

 There are three types of Jitter: